 About this 3 Days in Dubrovnik Itinerary

-We’ve listed great hotels and Airbnbs as well as the most popular tours.
+We’ve listed the best boutique hotels in Dubrovnik as well as the most popular tours.
 I have experienced and researched how many of these tours operate and which companies will make your trip most memorable.
 It’s hard to leave Dubrovnik without having done an excursion on the Adriatic Sea.

 There’s a little bit of everything throughout this 3 day itinerary, though Dubrovnik can be explored in one day if you are limited on time.
 This itinerary is set up to see the main sights of Dubrovnik on the first day and then enjoy the beaches and nearby islands for days 2 and 3.

 3 Days in Dubrovnik Itinerary: Day 1